 HTC is also reportedly working on a smart band for music playback and fitness tracking, along with a Google Now-powered smartwatch.

-Sadly, we might not get a chance to see any of these wearables at MWC, as HTC is expected to show them off to mobile carriers behind closed doors.
-That won't stop us from asking, mind you.
+Sadly, we didn't get a chance to see any of these wearables at MWC, as HTC reportedly showed them off to mobile carriers behind closed doors.
+Boo.

 Nokia – Hello Android